jacklinzoho/pyswarm/README.rst

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1769316/

-The key difference is that particles do not wait until the end of an iteration to start the next run.
-This prevents CPUs from idling in heterogenous environments, or if some simulations take longer than others.
+The key difference is that particles do not wait until the end of an iteration to start the next run or update the global best.
+This prevents CPUs from idling when some function evaluations take significantly longer than others.

+Intended for inversion of computationally expensive functions using many parallel evaluations.
+I (intend to) use it to match free parameters in FEM simulations.

 Current Status
 ==============